How Long Does Alcohol Stay on Your Breath?

 Make plans to have someone drive you home or take a taxi, and do not rely on anecdotal tips and tricks to shortcut your body’s natural process.
 Not only do these not work to eliminate alcohol from your breath any faster, but they do not make it any safer for you to drive.

-Contact Our Criminal Defense Law Firm of Ahmed & Sukaram, Attorneys at Law Today For Help.
+Contact Our Criminal Defense Law Firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys Today For Help.

-For more information please contact our criminal defense law firm of Ahmed & Sukaram, Attorneys at Law at the nearest location for a free consultation.
+For more information please contact our criminal defense law firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys at the nearest location for a free consultation.

-Ahmed & Sukaram, Attorneys at Law – San Jose Office
+Ahmed & Sukaram, DUI and Criminal Defense Attorneys – San Jose Office

 1625 The Alameda, Suite 405, San Jose, CA 95126